 Yet here we are at an anchor in our Christian calendar—the beginning of the Easter season.
-Lent starts today.
+Lent starts this week.
 Some of us look at lent with a little confusion.
 Maybe we never understood it growing up.
 It was just a rote exercise.
 Perhaps your family didn’t practice it.
 It was something that “other Christians” do.

 So how might you build lent into your family culture?
 If it fits, where?